 The South Hams Ultra

-The South Hams Ultra is a long-distance running event in Devon that circumnavigates the South Hams region.
-The course primarily follows the South Hams Way, while also incorporating public rights of way, bridleways, and coastal paths.
-Participants travel through Dartmoor National Park, the South Hams countryside, and across five separate estuaries.
+The South Hams Ultra is a multi-distance event that circumnavigates South Hams in Devon, following the South Hams Way for much of the route.
+The course traverses public rights of way, bridleways and coastal paths, crosses parts of Dartmoor National Park, passes through South Hams countryside and crosses five estuaries.